costanza13/discord-mirror-bot/README.md

 # Discord Mirror Bot
-A simple app to mirror the contents of a Discord channel into another app.
+A simple app to connect with a Discord bot for the purpose of mirroring the contents of a Discord channel into another app.